clach04/puren_tonbo/README.md

 ### SciTE lua plugin

 See [pt_scite.lua](./pt_scite.lua) - read and write support (tested Windows).
+NOTE due to lua popen() any helpful error text/information is missing.
+Diagnosing failures can be difficult, even for trivial errors like directory/disk does not exist as this is not reported to the lua runtime.
-Also see SciTE Python plugin for read and write support.
+Also see SciTE Python plugin for read and write support with stderror support.

 By default uses `ptcipher` in path, override via `PTCIPHER_EXE` environment variable.